 Did you know that collisions with buildings kill and injure large amounts of birds every year?
 Learn DIY simple things you can do to mitigate bird collision risk with buildings

-• Cats and bird
+• Cats and birds

 Learn strategies to keep both cats and birds in our community safe